A four-dimensional mapping class group relation: Mapping class group relation

 \subsection{Application of Theorem \ref{thm: relation}}

-We will construct closed contact $5$-manifolds having arbitrarily finitely many Weinstein fillings up to homotopy.
+We will construct closed contact $5$-manifolds having arbitrarily many finite Weinstein fillings, each with a distinct Euler characteristic.
 The construction uses open books and Lefschetz fibrations.
 The reader is referred to \cite[Section 7.3]{Gei} and \cite{vK} for open books and relation of them to contact structures and also referred to \cite{GP} for relation of Lefschetz fibrations to Weinstein domains.

-\begin{proposition} Given a positive integer $n$, there exists a closed contact $5$-manifold $(Y_n, \xi_n)$ admitting at least $n$ Weinstein fillings up to homotopy. \end{proposition}
+\begin{proposition} Given a positive integer $n$, there exists a closed contact $5$-manifold $(Y_n, \xi_n)$ admitting at least $n$ Weinstein fillings each of which has a distinct Euler characteristic. \end{proposition}